materiaraiding/materiaraiding-old/tea.md

 The phase begins with **Chastening Heat**, which is a tankbuster on the current aggro'd player that applies a Magic Vulnerability Up.
 This is then followed by 3× **Divine Spear**s, tankbusters that deal magic damage.
 Thus, this should be dealt with via an invulnerability or tank swap.

+{: .tanks }
+_Generally_, the MT will use their invulnerability here, but there are multiple scenarios that could warrant a tank swap or OT using their invulnerability instead.
+One example could be that your MT is a **PLD** and **Hallowed Ground** is not up from when it was used at the beginning of Living Liquid.
+Whatever the reason is and whatever way the tankbuster should be handled can be easily be decided with **open communication** between the 2 tanks pre-pull or during the timestop.

 Alexander Prime then casts his first mechanic.

 ### Inception Formation